Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 job.

-command which grabs it from the workspace, and makes it available to other commands in the job as an environment variable using $BASH_ENV
+command grabs it from the workspace, and makes it available to other commands in the job as an environment variable using $BASH_ENV

 file: